azeemj/restapi-django/README.md

 7.pip3 install requests

-#give proper permission to read and write to sqlite else 0777like below
+#give proper permission to read and write to sqlite else 0777, like below

 8. sudo chmod 777 db.sqlite3